fa1ak/PitchPal-AI/README.md

-# SalesAgent
+# PitchPal AI

-SalesAgent is an AI-powered sales assistant designed to facilitate seamless and efficient sales interactions using conversational AI.
+PitchPal AI is an AI-powered sales assistant designed to facilitate seamless and efficient sales interactions using conversational AI.
 The project integrates advanced text-to-speech (TTS) capabilities and asynchronous task handling to provide users with a fluid and natural conversation experience.
 This solution is perfect for businesses looking to enhance their customer engagement through automated and intelligent dialogues.

 ## Features